 Kamphaeng Phet literally means “Diamond Wall” and this refers to the former military significance during the Sukhothai and Ayuthaya eras, when the strong city walls served as a prospective barrier against attacks from Burma and Lanna, roughly from the 13th to 18th centuries.

-Today Kamphaeng Phet, located 293 km north of Bangkok, is often overseen by travelers that rather give Sukhothai or Phitsanulok a visit halfway on their journey from Bangkok to Chiang Mai.
-For those who come here, chances are good to explore the remains of the “diamand wall” amongst only few other tourists, as well as the impressive ruins of temples, pagodas and buddha images that are part of the UNESCO World Heritage Site “Historic Town of Sukhothai and Associated Historic Towns”.
+Today Kamphaeng Phet, located 293km north of Bangkok, is often overseen by travelers that rather give Sukhothai or Phitsanulok a visit halfway on their journey from Bangkok to Chiang Mai.
+For those who come here though, chances are good to explore the remains of the “Diamond Wall” amongst only few other tourists, as well as the impressive ruins of temples, pagodas and Buddha images that are part of the UNESCO World Heritage Site “Historic Town of Sukhothai and Associated Historic Towns”.

 I was glad to have visited Kamphaeng Phet last month, coming from Sukhothai, as part of my little trip to some of northern Thailand’s most significant historical towns.
-Not just the historical park was a highlight of my stay here, I was also surprised how much else Kamphaeng Phet has to offer (even after sunset), the capital city of the province of the same name that is scenically located on the Ping River .
+Not just the historical park was a highlight of my stay here, I was also surprised how much else Kamphaeng Phet has to offer (even the nightlife), the capital city of the province of the same name that is scenically located on the Ping River.

 Kamphaeng Phet Historical Park

-The Kamphaeng Phet historical park is divided into two main areas: The old city and a larger “northern zone” 1.5 km from the old city walls where the majority of the town’s ruins are found (see the map above).
-Each of them has a 100 baht entrance fee or you can buy an “inclusive ticket” for 150 baht which gives you permission of entry to both areas.
+The Kamphaeng Phet historical park is divided into 2 main areas: The old city and a larger “northern zone” 1.5 km from the old city walls where the majority of the town’s ruins are found (see the map below).
+Each of them has a 100 Baht entrance fee or you can buy an “inclusive ticket” for 150 Baht which gives you permission of entry to both areas.

-Bicycles can be rent at the northern zone for 30 baht a day.
-I did rent one there and I strongly recommend you on doing so too as the areal is quite extensive, otherwise you would walk for like 20 or 30 minutes from temple to temple.
+Bicycles can be rent at the northern zone for 30 Baht a day.
+I did rent one there and I strongly recommend you to do so too as the areal is quite extensive, otherwise you would walk for like 20 or 30 minutes from temple to temple.
 You can see what I mean in my video (below).